 When my mom asked about my job and I said I was a project manager, she furrowed her brow and asked what that meant.

 I explained that I work with my project team to create and execute solutions to solve a customer’s problem.

 “For example, if the police department needs a new data collection system I work with the team to create and deliver it.”

 She gave me a blank look.

-Though I’ve tried to explain it more clearly, I think she still has no idea what I do.
+I’ve tried to explain it more clearly.
+I think she still has no idea what I do.

-I imagine that many who hear the term “project manager” don’t understand what it entails.
+I imagine many who hear the term “project manager” don’t understand what it entails.

-Project managers can play a part in changing the world through executing projects.
+Project managers can play a part in changing the world by executing projects.